patriklaurell/gptme-agent-template/tasks/setup-dotfiles.md

 **Note**: The symlinks point to files in this repo, so:
 - Any future edits to dotfiles/ automatically apply (via symlinks)
-- If you didn't customize first, the symlinks will point to example files with placeholders
+- If you didn't customize first, the symlinks will point to template files with placeholders

 ### 4. Enable Systemd Services (If Configured)